 Research projects typically involve writing a paper or creating a presentation, although some teachers may require students to complete both tasks.
 Students usually have flexibility in choosing their topic, although the teacher may specify focus areas.
 The length of the research project will vary depending on the course requirements, but most papers are between five and ten pages long.

 Starting a research project can be tricky sometimes.
-If you have decided on your research topic, reviewing it with your peers is excellent.
+Reviewing your research topic with your peers is excellent if you have decided on your research topic.
 Early feedback will help you conduct your research efficiently with clear goals.

 Here's how to start working on your research chronologically.